maiahirsch/maiahirsch.github.io/docs/lab1.md

 #### 2. Reliability

+To test the reliability of BLE communication at higher transmission rates, I implemented a command called RELIABILITY on the Artemis board.
+When triggered, the robot sends 1000 sequentially numbered messages to the computer as quickly as possible using BLE notifications.

+A notification handler was used to collect all incoming messages into an array.
+After transmission completed, the received sequence was checked to verify that each message arrived in order and without missing values.

+The results showed that all messages were received correctly and in sequence, indicating that the BLE communication was reliable under this transmission rate.
+This demonstrates that, for this message size and rate, the computer was able to successfully process all incoming notifications without data loss.

 ## Discussion

 In this lab, I learned how to design and compare different data acquisition and transmission strategies using BLE on the Artemis board.
 I explored the trade-offs between streaming data in real time versus buffering data locally before transmission, and how BLE throughput and on-board memory constraints affect system performance.